-This safari is a great combination of wildlife game drives, walking safaris, plus other activities such as cultural visits and possibly a bit of adventure on mountain bikes, and night drives to experience the nocturnal life of the African bush.
+This safari is a great combination of wildlife game drives, walking safaris, plus other activities such as cultural visits and possibly a bit of adventure on mountain bikes, viewing wildlife from specially sited hides and night drives to experience the nocturnal life of the African bush.

 The area of South Luangwa their camps are in is quite far north, so the name Remote Africa fits well.
 You really should have this place more or less to yourself, and the wildlife here is superb including great leopard sightings being relatively common.

 Note: This is just one idea using Remote Africa Safaris camps, but bear in mind that we can make a trip of any length or combination of these or other camps to suit you.
 Minimum age 12 years for walking safaris.

 After breakfast today you are driven north up the river to a crossing point.
 After crossing the river you're in South Luangwa National Park, and there are no vehicles in this area, so you're on foot for the next four days!
 This is quite simply the best way to experince nature - you are in for a treat!
 Full board.